CarmenJvR/COS730-AHome/README.md

 ## Overview
 Amateur home renovators are inexperienced with regards to the management and planning required during a home renovation project.
-This application will strive to assist people to eciently manage their home renovation projects while also maintaining a record for after service.
+This application will strive to assist people to efficiently manage their home renovation projects while also maintaining a record for after service.

 # Developer